blindner6/MST_sourceapp/README.md

 Four inputs are required, in the following order:

-Input1: Alphanumeric string for identifiyng the dataset.
+Input1: Alphanumeric string for identifying the dataset.
 Must be unique and NOT contain special characters.

 Input2: Absolute path to gzipped FASTQ file containing raw forward reads for the dataset.